-The discussions centred around chemical contaminants, the techniques available for their treatment as well as technologies which had come up to prototype stage.
-Specific references where made to non-skeletal adverse effects of fluoride on children and their reversal through proper nutrition.
+The discussions centered around chemical contaminants, the techniques available for their treatment as well as technologies which had come up to prototype stage.
+Specific references were made to non-skeletal adverse effects of fluoride on children and their reversal through proper nutrition.
 Factors affecting arsenic poisoning and their treatment received special attention with emphasis on good nutritive diet rich in protein for protection against adverse effects.
-Water sources can also be contaminated with PCB and PAH.
-No detailed studies have, however, been done in these areas.
+Water sources can also be contaminated with PCBs and PAHs.
+No detailed studies have however, been done in these areas.

-Recommendations:
+Recommendations

 - 1. Huge data on the levels of chemical contaminants in water is available but it is not available at one place.
 It needs to be compiled and evaluated. - 2.
-There is a need to map out the presence of PCB and by product of chlorination in groundwater. - 3.
-The available technologies for the treatment of water for fluoride, arsenic, nitrates be evaluated and cost effective and ecofriendly technologies be adopted. - 4.
-Awareness about the adverse effects of chemical contaminants among public and clinicians be created. - 5.
-Remedial measures based on nutritional supplements be considered to protect children and other exposed population against the adverse effects of arsenic and fluoride. - 6.
+There is a need to map out the presence of PCBs and by-products of chlorination in groundwater. - 3.
+The available technologies for the treatment of water for fluoride, arsenic, nitrates should be evaluated and cost effective and ecofriendly technologies adopted. - 4.
+Awareness about the adverse effects of chemical contaminants among public and clinicians should be created. - 5.
+Remedial measures based on nutritional supplements should be considered to protect children and other exposed population against the adverse effects of arsenic and fluoride. - 6.
 Comprehensive monitoring and surveillance of water quality throughout the country needs to be done. - 7.
-Different treatment technologies available for removal of arsenic, fluoride and desalination have a major problem of effective sludge disposal.
+Different treatment technologies available for removal of arsenic, fluoride and desalination result in a major problem of effective sludge disposal.
 Extensive research in this line is needed. - 8.
-It is necessary to know precisely the cause of pollution / contamination of water, based on which effective and sustainable removal strategies may be evolved.
+It is necessary to know precisely the cause of pollution / contamination of water, following which effective and sustainable removal strategies may be evolved.